Skip to main content

 This 19 day Iceland itinerary is absolutely worth the time investment if you want to truly experience Iceland rather than just see it.
 Among all Iceland tours, this extended journey offers irreplaceable benefits: comprehensive geographic coverage without missing any region, the most relaxed pacing allowing genuine immersion rather than rushed sightseeing, freedom to follow your interests whether that's photography, hiking, wildlife watching, or cultural experiences, time to form deep connections with landscapes and communities, flexibility to adjust plans based on weather or personal preference, and the satisfaction of returning home feeling you've truly experienced Iceland comprehensively.
 Many travelers report that after completing both shorter and longer Iceland tours, the extended version provided dramatically richer experiences, eliminated all "I wish we had more time" regrets, and created memories and understanding that shorter trips simply cannot match.
 If you have the vacation time available, this represents the ultimate Iceland adventure.

-You have to be at least 20 years old to rent a car in Iceland, or 23 years old for larger vehicles like jeeps and vans.
-You’ll need to have held a valid driver’s license for at least 1 year and present a credit card when you collect your car.
+Most international driving licenses are accepted in Iceland.
+You need to be at least 20 years old to rent a standard car, or 23 years old for larger vehicles like 4x4s and vans, and you must have held a valid license for at least one year.
+You will also need to present a credit card in the main renter’s name when collecting your vehicle.

 One good thing to know is that some attractions in the Westfjords are only accessible via gravel roads.
 These are generally not a problem, but you should drive more slowly and look out for potholes.